Ayush123-byte-code/ODOO---1/README.md

 # 📖 Project Overview

 Traveloop is a responsive travel planning web application developed using modern web technologies.
-The system helps travelers organize their complete journey from trip planning to expense management in a single platform.
+The platform helps travelers organize their complete journey from trip planning to expense management in a single dashboard.

-The application includes:
+### Core Functionalities

 - User Authentication System
 - Trip & Destination Management
 - Budget Tracking